-- Protect capacity by developing and implementing access standards. • - where proposed thoroughfares are projected, or where limited expansion is required. - capacity. - thoroughfares. - corridor extensions. - thoroughfare improvements and employment opportunities in appropriate areas. - system. - Identify thoroughfare corridors that do not interfere with sensitive environmental areas.
+- Protect capacity by developing and implementing access standards. - Encourage economic development in areas where the thoroughfare system already exists, where proposed thoroughfares are projected, or where limited expansion is required. - Encourage land use patterns along arterials and collectors that do not degrade carrying capacity. - Develop criterion to evaluate proposed developments and their impact on existing proposed thoroughfares. - Preserve rights-of-way for future thoroughfare expansion and continuation on identified corridor extensions. - Encourage dialogue between the county, municipalities, and the private sector to coordinate thoroughfare improvements and employment opportunities in appropriate areas. - Identify a future functional classification system and steps necessary to implement the system. - Identify thoroughfare corridors that do not interfere with sensitive environmental areas.